Introducing the Birders’ Exchange

 • Have volunteers screen and collect the used binoculars and other equipment at a prearranged time/event.

-• Send the equipment to the ABA’s offices in Colorado Springs.
+• Send the equipment to the ABA’s offices in Delaware City, DE.

 Before you organize an equipment drive, we suggest you publish multiple notices.
 These could be in your group’s newsletter or through other media, and are to inform people about the program to remind them how to contribute.
 Make sure that contributors know that we need quality equipment in good working order.